Description

 'A maximum drawdown is the maximum loss from a peak to a trough of a portfolio, before a new peak is attained.
 Maximum Drawdown is an indicator of downside risk over a specified time period.
 It can be used both as a stand-alone measure or as an input into other metrics such as 'Return over Maximum Drawdown' and the Calmar Ratio.
 Maximum Drawdown is expressed in percentage terms.'

-• The maximum drop from peak to valley over 5 years of Vanguard Extended Duration Treasury ETF is -60 days, which is lower, thus worse compared to the benchmark SPY (-33.7 days) in the same period.
+• Looking at the maximum DrawDown of -60 days in the last 5 years of Vanguard Extended Duration Treasury ETF, we see it is relatively smaller, thus worse in comparison to the benchmark SPY (-33.7 days)

 MaxDuration:

-• Looking at the maximum time in days below previous high water mark of 1020 days in the last 5 years of Vanguard Extended Duration Treasury ETF, we see it is relatively larger, thus worse in comparison to the benchmark SPY (488 days)
+• The maximum days under water over 5 years of Vanguard Extended Duration Treasury ETF is 1220 days, which is higher, thus worse compared to the benchmark SPY (488 days) in the same period.

-• Looking at maximum days below previous high in of 580 days in the period of the last 3 years, we see it is relatively higher, thus worse in comparison to SPY (488 days).
+• Looking at maximum days under water in of 747 days in the period of the last 3 years, we see it is relatively higher, thus worse in comparison to SPY (375 days).

 AveDuration: